po1sigala/live/01-Class-Content/04-Web-APIs-dev/01-Activities/24-Stu_Local-Storage-Objects/README.md

 ## Acceptance Criteria

-* It's done when I click on the `save` button and the form's data is stored in a object.
+* It's done when I click on the `save` button and the form's current values are stored in a object.

-* It's done when the object is stringified and saved as a single key-value pair in local storage.
+* It's done when the object is saved as a single key-value pair in local storage.

 ## 💡 Hints